-- 8.77 Policy DM 19 of the Local Plan sets out that "All new non-residential developments over 1,000 sq m gross floor area should aim to achieve the BREEAM "Very Good" standard or equivalent as a minimum." - 8.78 A Sustainability Statement has been provided with the application which sets out a number of ways, including building fabric performance; air permeability; ventilation; heating; lighting; re-usable energy and; building materials as to how a BREEAM 'very good' rating will be achieved. - 8.79 I have consulted with the Council's Climate Change Officer who initially considered that information should be provided as to why the 'very good' score provided in the pre assessment could not be higher.
+- 9.55 Policy DM 19 of the Local Plan sets out that "All new non-residential developments over 1,000 sq m gross floor area should aim to achieve the BREEAM "Very Good" standard or equivalent as a minimum." - 9.56 A Sustainability Statement has been provided with the application which sets out a number of ways, including building fabric performance; air permeability; ventilation; heating; lighting; re-usable energy and building materials as to how a BREEAM 'very good' rating will be achieved. - 9.57 I have consulted with the Council's Climate Change Officer who initially considered that information should be provided as to why the 'very good' score provided in the pre assessment could not be higher.
 The agent provided a response setting out that as the land is undeveloped and in an area of higher flood risk, credits are difficult to achieve for these aspects.
 In addition, the BREEAM requirements changed after the applicant had carried out their own public consultation exercise, which meant that credits were lost as the applicant was working to the previous requirements.
-As a result the agent considered that the physical aspects of the building will achieve a higher score than demonstrated in the statement submitted.
+As a result, the agent considered that the physical aspects of the building will achieve a higher score than demonstrated in the statement submitted.
 On this basis the Council's Climate Change Officer considered the point to have been acceptably addressed.
-However to ensure the required 'very good' rating is met, a condition is needed to require evidence of this in the form of the relevant certification.
-I have recommended this condition and as such consider that the application is compliant with policy DM 19.
+However, to ensure the required 'very good' rating is met, a condition would be needed to require evidence of this in the form of the relevant certification.
+On this basis I consider that the application is compliant with policy DM 19.